pavel-maltsev/IBM-Cloud-Pak-for-Data/IBM Product Master REST API sample use/IBM Product Master REST API sample use.md

 ### List Catalogs

-Lets try retrieval of the Catalog list of Product Master
+Lets try retrieval of the Catalog list of Product Master.

 ![alt text](/IBM%20Product%20Master%20REST%20API%20sample%20use/images/image-7.png)

-The body of the response contains all the details about not only Catalog names, but also information about Access Groups, Hierarchies and Views of specific Catalog
+The body of the response contains all the details about not only Catalog names, but also information about Access Groups, Hierarchies and Views of specific Catalog.

 ![alt text](/IBM%20Product%20Master%20REST%20API%20sample%20use/images/image-8.png)